Mohini Daljeet Singh, Chief Executive, Max India Foundation

 MIF has been sensitising villagers about environment conservation and preservation.
 Tree plantation drives are almost an annual affair across all three villages.
 In particular, MIF has planted 2,500 fruit saplings of Mango, Lychee, Guava, Banana, etc. in the Dhakrani village with the help of the NGO Sustainable Green Initiative.
 The fruit trees planted will be nurtured and maintained by the residents themselves.

 Waste management continues to be an issue of serious concern.
 MIF initiated activities for the solid waste management system by implementing clean-up drives, awareness programmes and a solid waste collection and disposal system.
 The villagers were regularly sensitised on the importance of cleanliness and segregation of waste.
 As part of this project, a composting unit was set up in Dhakrani with 8,000 kg of compost produced this year.
 Segregation of waste was done to ensure that the organic waste does not end up in landfills but can be composted and used by farmers in the village.

-Additionally, 97 bi-weekly health camps for women and children with the NGO Bella Healthcare were conducted, which helped 5,478 beneficiaries in total.
+Additionally, 97 bi-weekly health camps for women and children with the NGO Bella Healthcare were conducted, which helped 5,478 beneficiaries.

 Financial Education and Volunteer Activity

-Under the village adoption project, Max Life Insurance employees and agent advisors visited a total of 900 households at Dhakrani village, re-iterating the benefits of health, hygiene, waste management and sanitation, while simultaneously introducing the residents to financial literacy.
+Under the village adoption project, Max Life Insurance employees and agent advisors visited 900 households at the Dhakrani village, re-iterating the benefits of health, hygiene, waste management and sanitation, while introducing the residents to financial literacy.
 Further, the importance of ‘Swacch Raho, Swasth Raho’ was highlighted during these visits.

 Sanitary Pad Production Unit for local women